CivicActions/guidebook/practice-areas/project-management/templates.md

 ## Budget impact

-If a project requires additional resourcing, i.e., for a work surge or else to support CivicActions as a whole, then we have a simple template for awareness.
+If a project requires additional resourcing, i.e., for a work surge or else to support CivicActions as a whole, then we have a template for awareness.

 How?
 Use Slack, the project Core channel, and this framework, requesting alignment and opening it for questions: